o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 ### Monolithic project

-1. Set up a new CMake build directory, `windows_mono`, for your monolithic build in your project directory.
-We recommend keeping this build directory separate from your non-monolithic build directory.
+1. In your project directory, set up a new CMake build directory, `build/windows_mono`, for your monolithic build.
+We recommend keeping this monolithic build directory separate from your non-monolithic build directory.
 Specify a monolithic build by enabling the `-D` option, `LY_MONOLITHIC_GAME`.

     ```cmd
     cmake -B build/windows_mono -S. -G "Visual Studio 16" -DLY_3RDPARTY_PATH=C:\o3de-packages -DLY_MONOLITHIC_GAME=1
     ```

-2. Run the CMake build configuration in your monolithic build directory.
+2. In your project directory, run the CMake build configuration for your monolithic build directory.
 This generates a Game Launcher and packages your project's assets in the `Cache` directory into `engine.pak`.

     ```cmd
     cmake --build build/windows_mono --target INSTALL --config release
     ```

-The result is a project release install directory that's located at `install/bin/Windows/release/Monolithic`.
+The result is a project release install directory that's located in your project's directory at `install/bin/Windows/release/Monolithic`.

 ### Non-monolithic projects

-1. Run the CMake build configuration in your non-monolithic build directory, `build/windows_vs2019`.
+1. In your project directory, run the CMake build configuration for your your non-monolithic build directory, `build/windows_vs2019`.

     ```cmd
     cmake --build build/windows_vs2019 --target INSTALL --config release
     ```

-The result is a project release install directory that's located at `install/bin/Windows/release/Default`.
+The result is a project release install directory that's located in your project's directory at `install/bin/Windows/release/Default`.

 ## Run the game launcher